 School of Computer & Information Science

 One of the most significant challenges faced by courts today is managing the performance of their case management system to meet growing case loads efficiently and effectively.
 There are many different types of technology to help in developing an electronic courtroom, but the underlying technology is the database.
 Databases are used by courts for maintaining case records, personnel and other court management data.
 But many conditions such as training and technological infrastructure need to be in place to support successful systems.
 This work presents the results of a survey of case management operations and practices in Kenya.
 Current state of technology and court operations as well as a database design plan is examined.
 The findings of this study present a basis for planning, designing, and implementing a successful case management database system in Kenya.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Oyuuh, Samwel Otieno, "Databases in Courts: the Kenyan Experience" (2010).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 57.